-There is no foreign language requirement.
 Applications are considered on an individual basis after the School of Nursing receives all admission materials.
 Admissions are in the fall semester.
-Applicants should plan to complete all admission materials on or before April 15.
+Early admission applications and interview must be complete by February 1.
+All admission applications and interviews must be complete by April 15.